The nonprofit lifecycle: A model for making smart decisionsKathy Keeley and Tommy Pearce

 Kathy Keeley is executive vice president of programs at GCN, and a senior consultant in GCN’s Nonprofit Consulting Group.

-Tommy Pearce is a consultant in GCN’s Nonprofit Consulting Group.
+Tommy Pearce is the ED of Neighborhood Nexus and a former consultant in GCN’s Nonprofit Consulting Group.